 - Annual companion certificate after your first cardmember anniversary.

 - No opportunity for bonus categories beyond Delta purchases.

 - Delta SkyMiles aren’t the most valuable frequent flyer miles.

-Current welcome bonus: For a limited time now through April 1, 2020, earn up to 100,000 bonus miles and 20,000 Medallion Qualification Miles (MQMs): 80,000 bonus miles and 20,000 MQMs after you spend $5,000 in purchases on your new card in the first three months, plus an additional 20,000 bonus miles after your first anniversary of cardmembership.
+Current welcome bonus: Earn 40,000 bonus miles and 10,000 Medallion Qualification Miles (MQMs) after you spend $3,000 in purchases on your new card in the first three months of account opening.

 Best for: Devoted Delta flyers who desire access to high-end Delta perks to make their travels calmer and more productive.

 You may not be thinking much about travel at the moment, and that’s certainly understandable.
 But eventually flights will resume.
 And when that happens, the Delta SkyMiles Reserve credit card is in a class of its own when it comes to benefits that frequent Delta flyers will enjoy.

 There’s one primary reason you’d want to pay $550 annually to hold this card: airline lounge access.
 The Delta Reserve card grants complimentary access to Delta’s global network of Sky Club lounges, as well as American Express’ growing network of Centurion Lounges.

 Given that an individual Sky Club membership costs $495 annually from Delta, you’re essentially paying $55 more to also get Centurion Lounge access and all the other perks of the card, which include a free checked bag for you and up to eight companions booked on the same reservation, along with a host of other perks.

 In other words, once travel resumes and Delta is fully flying again, if you’re toying with the idea of ponying up for a Sky Club membership, holding the Delta Reserve card instead probably makes more sense.